 While there is no cure for Alzheimer’s disease, early onset Alzheimer’s patients are proving that the best treatment for the disease is to stay as active as possible for as long as possible.
-Early onset Alzheimer’s is defined as those cases diagnosed in people younger than 65 years.
+Early-onset Alzheimer’s is defined as those cases diagnosed in people younger than 65 years.
 While a diagnosis of Alzheimer’s is depressing at any age, an early onset Alzheimer’s diagnosis is particularly devastating.
 Furthermore, it is quite difficult to diagnose early onset Alzheimer’s, even if the patient displays clear signs of Alzheimer’s.
-Doctors first assume other diagnosis, and it is only through a process of elimination that Alzheimer’s is eventually diagnosed.
+Doctors first assume other diagnoses, and it is only through a process of elimination that Alzheimer’s is eventually diagnosed.

 Doctors and nurses also recommend that early onset Alzheimer’s patients join support groups.
 As Danielle Arends, a nurse practitioner stresses, Alzheimer’s disease “can be an isolating disease”.
 A peer support group, staying active, and medication to treat dementia, will aid in the fight against the onset of Alzheimer symptoms.

 With all this in mind, here is the Prescription Point checklist for ways to stay active when diagnosed with early onset Alzheimer’s: